adamency/numen/README.md

 # Numen

-Numen is voice control for computing without a keyboard or mouse, and works system-wide on your Linux machine.
+Numen is voice control for computing without a keyboard.
+It works system-wide on Linux and the speech recognition runs locally.

 There's a short demonstration on:
 [https://numenvoice.org](https://numenvoice.org)